getsentry/sentry-java/docs/config.rst

 Some frames are replaced by the ``...
 N more`` line as they are the same frames as in the enclosing exception.

-To enable a similar behaviour in Sentry use the ``sentry.stacktrace.hidecommon`` option.
+To enable a similar behaviour in Sentry use the stacktrace.hidecommon`` option.

 ::